CodeYourFuture/CYF-Workshops/asking-questions/readme.md

 ## Expectation vs reality

 When we are surprised by an outcome it usually means we had a mental model of the world that didn't predict the world accurately.
+Don't panic when this happens, it's completely expected for even experienced developers to run into surprises.
+We use these gaps as signs that we need to _update_ our mental models.

 To develop our understanding of coding, we will:

 ### Predict & Explain